Kendalh/datasciencecoursera/practical_ml/project.md

 ```

 ### Classification Tree
 The first model we will try is a classification tree.
-Then we predict it against our test data set, it shows that the accuracy is around 73%.
+Then we predict it against our test data set, it shows that the accuracy is around 73% (aka, out-of-sample error rate 27%).

 ```r
 mCT <- rpart(classe ~ ., data=trainSet, method="class")